hpdcj/KITE/README.md

 ## Parameters

-HPV-KITE as multiple parameters that can be used for the run.
+HPV-KITE has multiple parameters that can be used for the run.

-The following tables shows the names of the parameters with their default values and their meaning.
+The following tables show the names of the parameters with their default values and meaning.

 | parameter name    |    default value    | description                                                                                                                                                                                                                                                                                     |
 |-------------------|:-------------------:|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|